 How have you handled some of the hurdles of gene therapy?

 BAGSHAW: We've had to recruit people who know what they're doing.
 We brought some great players, but our track record is growing because we brought the same approaches that we have to cell culture and fermentation.
 We've brought that to the repeatable mentality and to doing process development in our laboratories, in Texas particularly, and using that same methodology to create processes that are repeatable.

 We're all wrestling with the same thing, which is how do you do the scale up?
 How do you do regulatory scale up, because it's quite different biology really, so how do you do that?
 We're playing in that field, very much partnering and getting involved.
 We don't have the answers, but we know we've got a track record to help us in that area so that's what we're doing.

 There's been a lot of consolidation across your field.
-How has that impacted you?
-Is that bringing in more business or creating more competition to get clients?
+How has that impacted Fujifilm?
+Is that bringing in more business or creating more competition?